anhd-ha/TIGTOG/README.md

 ```
 * If you are using conda on MacOS, please use the file `tigtog_macos.yml` to install the environment.

-* Input for this tool is a directory that contains single contigs or MAGs as nucleic acid (fasta format).
+* Input for this tool is a directory that contains single contigs or MAGs as nucleic acid sequences (fasta format).

 ## Running